 You may wish to read an introduction to this section first.

 Bishapur was founded by Shapur, second Sassanid king, to celebrate his victory over the Romans in 260 AD.
 He was the son of Ardashir (Artaxerxes in Greek), a governor of Persia who deposed the last Parthian king in 228 and proclaimed himself Shahenshah (king of kings).
-Ardashir was the son or the grandson of Sasan, perhaps a Zoroastrian grand priest, thus the dynasty he founded was called Sassanid.
+Ardashir was the son or the grandson of Sasan, perhaps a Zoroastrian grand priest, thus the dynasty he founded was called Sassanid or Sassanian.

 Herodian - History of the Roman Empire since the Death of Marcus Aurelius - Book VI - Translation by Edward C. Echols.

 Ardashir claimed to be the heir of the Achaemenid (or First Persian) Empire which had ended in 330 BC with the seizure of Persepolis by Alexander the Great.

 We enter the gorge, and are immediately confronted with the sculptured bas-reliefs, which have survived the more perishable structures of brick or stone and when all other records of man's handi-work have perished will still transmit to future ages the proud record of Sassanian splendour.
 Lord Curzon

 In 232 Emperor Alexander Severus led a major army against Ardashir, who in the previous years had raided several Roman territories.
 The campaign was poorly organised and the Roman legions had significant losses, yet Ardashir remained quiet and did not take up arms for four years after the campaign.
 (Herodian)